Beer glassware: Belgian and Dutch styles

-Stronger or bottled beers are frequently served in specially-made, elaborately-branded glassware.
-In addition to the profusion of glasses provided by brewers, some Belgian beer cafés serve beer in their own "house" glassware.
+Stronger or bottled beers are frequently served in specially made, elaborately branded glassware.
+In addition to the profusion of glasses provided by brewers, some Belgian beer cafés serve beer in their own "house" glassware, which avoids having to keep a large number of different glass types in stock.

 Flute glass

-A vessel similar to a champagne flute is the preferred serving vessel for Belgian lambics and fruit beers.
+A vessel similar to a champagne flute is often the preferred serving vessel for Belgian lambics and fruit beers.
 The narrow shape helps maintain carbonation, while providing a strong aromatic front.
 Flute glasses display the lively carbonation, sparkling color, and soft lacing of this distinct style.

 Goblet or Chalice

-Chalices and goblets are large, stemmed, bowl-shaped glasses adequate for serving heavy Belgian ales, German bocks, and other big sipping beers.
+Chalices and goblets are large, stemmed, bowl-shaped glasses considered suitable for serving heavy Belgian ales, German bocks, and other big sipping beers.
 The distinction between goblet and chalice is typically in the glass thickness.
 Goblets tend to be thick, while the chalice is thin walled.
 Some chalices are even etched on the bottom to nucleate a stream of bubbles for maintaining a nice head.